Are you totally lost when it comes to handling trust taxes for a deceased parent? Here is a super simple and quick guide to bring you up to speed.

 This depends on a few things and is a little but complicated, but there are two main ways that a trust will pay tax on its income.

-A “complex” trust, for the most part, pays it’s own taxes.
+A “complex” trust that retains it’s income, for the most part, pays it’s own taxes.
 It’s taxed like a classic corporation.
 If you are the trustee or are handling the trust’s affairs, you will likely write a check to the IRS (and perhaps a state tax agency or two) each year from the trust’s accounts.

-A “simple” trust, for the most part, does not pay any tax by itself.
+A “simple” trust that distributes its income, for the most part, does not pay any tax by itself.
 It is taxed as a pass-through entity.
 The income generated by a simple trust is divided between the beneficiaries and must be reported on each of the beneficiaries individual tax return.

-You might wonder, “how would the individuals know just how much income to report?”
+You might wonder, “how would the individuals that are beneficiaries to the trust know just how much income to report?”

 This is handled by the trust issuing a form K1 to each beneficiary.
 This form is kind of like a W2 and it lets the preparer know exactly how much and what type of income to report on an individual tax return.